 But it wasn't the only thing related to folk costume I stitched last week.
 I also finished the monograms on a traditional shirt.
 For ease of stitching, the monograms get traditionally stitched in simple cross stitch.
 When I was asked to stitch a shirt a few years ago, I didn't know this.
 So I developed a version with Hungarian braided chain stitch and stem stitch as well as a satin stitched flower.
 And it has proved to be very popular!
-If you would like to try your hand at stitching beautiful monograms or traditional Bavarian braces, why not sign up for one of my classes in 2016?

 This week, I also met up with the refugee women again.
 Although we didn't stitch due to our commission to make origami paper stars for our annual Christmas market, there is something I'd like to share with you.
 As some of you might know, I have a bit of a track record in working with refugees.
 It all started back in the '90s with the Balkan refugees that came to the Netherlands due to the war.
 A few years ago, I was involved with a learning centre especially for migrant women in Rotterdam.
 The big difference between my past projects and this one: lack of education.

 It is heart breaking to work with women who are illiterate or practically illiterate due to the lack of schooling as a result of the civil war in their homeland.
 They spent most of their lives fetching water and searching for food and fuel.
 Even basic sewing skills are lacking.
 And the hardest thing?
 These are bright young women who could bring positive change to their families and indeed their country.